 c) NYS Highway USE TAX (HUT).
 Yes, you need it if you operate in the east coast.
 Also other states have something similar, just research online this is simple process.
 You need Truck VIN number, Number plate (temporary works) DOT number and process is easy on their website (tax.ny.gov/bus/hut/huidx.htm).
 However you need to file quarterly and you need to keep track of miles you drive on NYS highways.
 The filing fee can only buy you Big Mac, so I do not even remember exactly how much it is.

 d) Heavy Duty Highway Use tax.
 If your truck’s gross weight is over 55 000 pounds you need to file and pay this tax (irs.gov/uac/about-form-2290).
+I myself never had trucks rated more than 40,000 pounds but I believe paying HUT is easy process administered online.

 e) BOC-3, register agent form.
 This is one time thing, when you do your MC authority registration do BOC-3 form filing right away.
 Google companies that offer BOC-3 filing.
 Process is online and easy.
+You pay around 40-50 bucks for getting this type of form, company where you buy this form will do the rest for you. they will file on your DOT.
+But make sure to get it because without it you won’t get your MC and DOT activated.

 f) You need to do DOT inspection on your truck in order to get IRP registration completed.
-Does not matter your Truck is brand new or used you need to take it to the facility where DOT registration is done.
+Does not matter your Truck is brand new or used you need to take it to the facility where DOT inspection is done.
 It is easy though and should not cost you more than $150.
 Some shops might do it for $75, so look for it in your area.

 g) VIN verification.
 This is insane but some STATE DMV IRP units might ask you to provide VIN verification certificate.
 Dealers do it and DMV has on the website list of approved dealers.
+I believe only Connecticut DMV requires VIN verification.
+Basically process is as follows: You got to some dealership that is approved to do VIN verification, you pay around $10 and dealer employe prints out form where it says that dealer employee has verified the VIN is genuine.
+Some states make me laugh :)))

 This should be all.
 Now you are ready to pull your first load.